 Animals can be categorised into three broad groups based on the time of day that they are most active.
-These three categories are diurnal, crepuscular and nocturnal.

 Australia is the driest inhabited continent on earth.
-Most of the land is arid and the climate hot.
-As a result many of the native animals, especially the marsupials, have adopted a nocturnal lifestyle in order the avoid the blistering heat of the day.
+Most of the land is arid and the climate is hot.
+As a result many of the native animals, especially the marsupials, have adopted a nocturnal lifestyle in order to avoid the blistering heat of the day.
 This behaviour of coming out only at night when the temperature is cooler conserves precious water which would be lost by being active in the hot sun.

 Nocturnal animals have evolved special adaptations that help them survive in the dark.